 As if turning 30 wasn’t jarring enough, the web is littered with advice and figures of what you should be earning, saving, and buying by the time you hit the big 3-0.
-From telling you that you should have already paid off your student loan, to the fact that you should also have saved an amount equal to that of your annual salary, it can be crushing if you feel you are not, as yet, on 'track'.
+From telling you that you should have already paid off your student loan, to the fact that you should also have saved anywhere between half and the full amount of your annual salary, it can be crushing if you feel you are not, as yet, on 'track'.

 If you don't feel financially in control don't panic.
 Trust us, you are not alone.
 Follow these 5 simple steps to help turn your finances around and begin making progress towards financial control.